Employment as a Student

 Authorization is for one year and it is renewable.
 Authorization allows you to work 20 hours or fewer while school is in session and full-time during the breaks (i.e., between semesters, during summers, and over Spring Break).

-- Write a cover letter to USCIS explaining the unforseen financial hardships beyond your control which necessitate applying for Severe Economic Hardship.
+- Write a cover letter to USCIS explaining the unforeseen financial hardships beyond your control which necessitate applying for Severe Economic Hardship.

-- Get two passport Photos (at Kinkos or Walgreens).
+- Get two passport Photos (at CVS or Walgreens).

 - Decide the dates you wish to be employed.

-- Visit Aaron, Kara, or Luyen at ISP to have information entered into SEVIS.
+- Visit Aaron, Luyen, or Molly at ISP to have information entered into SEVIS.

 - Bring check for $410 made payable to “Department of Homeland Security.”